krishna20000/krishna20000/README.md

 # 💫 About Me:
-🔭 I’ve completed my BCA and am currently pursuing MCA, while working as a Frontend Developer Intern at WhatBytes.
+🔭 I’ve completed my **BCA** and am currently pursuing **MCA**, while working as a **Frontend Developer Intern at WhatBytes**.

-👯 I’m looking to collaborate on Frontend projects (React, JavaScript, Next.js) and love building real-world applications to sharpen my skills.
+👯 I’m looking to collaborate on **Frontend projects** (React, JavaScript, Next.js) and love building real-world applications to sharpen my skills.

-🤝 I’m seeking guidance in Frontend interview preparation, including coding challenges, system design, and industry best practices.
+🤝 I’m seeking guidance in **Frontend interview preparation**, including coding challenges, system design, and industry best practices.

-💬 Ask me about my internship journey, my current projects, and what I’m learning in modern frontend development.
+💬 Ask me about my **internship journey**, my current projects, and what I’m learning in **modern frontend development**.

-⚡ Passionate about exploring new programming languages, frameworks, and tools, and always excited to work on innovative ideas.
+⚡ Passionate about exploring new **programming languages, frameworks, and tools**, and always excited to work on innovative ideas.

 ## 🌐 Socials: